Depending on the nature of your event, you may need to also consider one or more of the following in the planning and delivery of your event:

 - Waste and recycling bins (located in pairs on the map)

 - Water location point/s

-Structures may be permitted in open spaces as part of your event permit, in accordance with Alpine Shire Council’s event terms and conditions.
-Event organisers are required to provide the dimensions of all structures associated with an event, and Council will advise of any further permits you may require such as an occupancy permit.
+Structures may be permitted in open spaces, in accordance with Alpine Shire Council’s Event Permit terms and conditions.
+Event organisers are required to provide the dimensions of all structures that will be used for an event.
+Council will advise of any further permits you may require such as an Temporary Occupancy Permit (TOP).
 A site meeting may also be requested prior to the event.

 Event organisers are responsible for ensuring adequate toilet facilities are available for event participants.
 If public toilets are not available or not adequate, event organisers need to make arrangements to hire portable toilets.

-A Traffic Management Plan (TMP) is to be prepared in consultation with the Alpine Shire Council and if applicable, VicRoads and Parks Victoria.
-The Plan must conform to Australian Standard AS1742 and be prepared by a qualified traffic management company engaged to provide traffic management services for your event.
-Your traffic management plan is to include, where applicable:
+A Traffic and Pedestrian Management Plan is to be prepared in consultation with the Alpine Shire Council and, if applicable, VicRoads and Parks Victoria.
+The plan must conform to Australian Standard AS1742 and be prepared by a qualified traffic management company engaged to provide traffic management services for your event.
+Your traffic and pedestrian management plan is to include, where applicable:

 - locations of diversion and closure signs, road closures, barricades, traffic controllers, marshals and appointed police personnel